Australia 2022 FIFA World Cup bid: Aftermath and controversy

 Australia's bid was ultimately unsuccessful, attracting just one vote from FIFA's selection committee.
 Frank Lowy AC expressed dismay at the result, stating: "We did our best and I know we could not have done anything better."
-The United States Department of Justice would later indict many of the selection committee members in the 2015 FIFA corruption case.
+The United States Department of Justice later indicted many of the selection committee members in the 2015 FIFA corruption case.

-Franz Beckenbaur implied that he voted for Australia, disclosing how he was "astonished" that the selection committee eliminated Australia in the first round of voting.
+Franz Beckenbauer implied he voted for Australia, disclosing how he was "astonished" that the selection committee eliminated Australia in the first round of voting.
+German magazine Der Spiegel alleged that Beckenbaur voted for Australia after FFA promised the German Football Association that it would not bid for the 2011 FIFA Women's World Cup.
+Germany ultimately hosted that tournament.
 FIFA handed Beckenbaur a 90-day suspension from football-related activities for failing to cooperate with an investigation into the 2018 and 2022 World Cup bids.
-German magazine Der Spiegel alleged that Beckenbaur voted for Australia after FFA promised the German Football Association that it would not bid for the 2011 FIFA Women's World Cup.
-Germany would ultimately host that tournament.

 In 2015, the Australian Federal Police announced it was investigating FFA's $500,000 donation to CONCACAF at the time of bidding.
 The donation was supposedly funding a new stadium in Trinidad and Tobago.
-Bonita Mersaides reportedly expressed reservations about the extent to which FFA was seeking to muster support for the 2022 World Cup bid, but was dismissed from her role as Head of Corporate and Public Affairs in January 2010.
+Bonita Mersiades reportedly expressed reservations about the extent to which FFA was seeking to muster support for the 2022 World Cup bid, but was dismissed from her role as Head of Corporate and Public Affairs in January 2010.

 In 2017, Four Corners reported that Football Australia spent $5,000,000 on projects in the ASEAN sub-confederation in an apparent attempt to influence Worawi Makudi's vote on the selection committee.
 FIFA suspended Mukudi from football-related activities in 2016 following acts of "forgery and falsification".
 The Court of Arbitration for Sport later overturned this conviction.

-Former SBS The World Game journalist Jesse Fink scrutinised Les Murray's decision to recommend Peter Hargitay as a consultant for FFA's failed bid.
-Fink alleged that Murray, along with SBS senior management, influenced his reporting of the bid for the network.
-Fink claimed that Murray sent him an email stating "It is not a good look if we – SBS – the most powerful voice in football, appear to talk down the bid or declare it stillborn".
-Murray was a member of the FIFA Ethics Committee at the time of Australia's bid, itself a subject of controversy.